How Many Clubs Can You Carry in a Golf Bag?

 The current rule and applied penalty has been in place sine 1968.

-Types and Categories of Golf Clubs
+Types of Clubs in Your Bag

 What Clubs Should I Have in My Beginner’s Golf Bag?